 Level Two Claims encompass two categories of asbestos disease:

-The trust also pays extraordinary, exigent-health and extreme-hardship claims.
+The asbestos trust fund also pays extraordinary, exigent-health and extreme-hardship claims.
 All claims are paid in a first-in, first-out (FIFO) order.

 Sources